alibaba/GraphScope/charts/gie-standalone/README.md

 ### prepare graph data
 - vineyard
 ```
-# there are some sample data for tests under the `resource` directory, just copy them to the target directory.
+# there are some sample data for tests under the `gie-standalone` directory, just copy them to the target directory

 data
 └── modern_graph